-Parents should foster autonomy in children to encourage a love of learning and responsibility.
-Learn how to raise an autonomous child with these tips.
+Giving kids more control will nurture a love of learning and responsibility.
+Learn how to encourage autonomy in children with these tips.

 Want to know the one thing we need to stop doing if we want to encourage our children’s love of learning?